 For the technically minded it's called end-to-end encryption.
 The message is encrypted on the senders device before being sent and is only decrypted on the recipient's device when they read it.

 But if its easy for the recipient to read it, what happens if it's accidentally sent to the wrong recipient?
 Mailock adds in an extra layer of security to make sure the person reading your message is the person you wanted.
 When sending an email Mailock asks you for a security question and answer, which the recipient will be asked before they can read it.
 Use a question that only your recipient knows and you can be sure that even if the message incorrectly arrives in someone's inbox who it wasn't meant for then it remains unreadable.

-Mailock comes as an add-in to Outlook, an app on Apple or Android devices or through our secure website.
+Mailock comes as an add-in to Outlook or through our secure website.